 How about quinine?

 Chloroquine is a synthetic version of quinine, another old malaria drug that is a lot less popular these days.
-Prior to the end of World War II, the latter was the preferred drug for malaria despite its side effects.
+Before the end of World War II, the latter was the preferred drug for malaria despite its side effects.

 Due to this similarity, some people think tonic water products, such as Schweppes and Canada Dry, might be beneficial against SARS-CoV-2.
 These beverages contain dissolved quinine, which explains their somewhat bitter taste.